TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/PhpFileFormatting/GeneralRequirementsForPhpFiles/Index.rst

 Whitespace and indentation
 """"""""""""""""""""""""""

-TYPO3 uses tab characters to indent source code.
-One indentation level is one tab.
+TYPO3 uses space characters to indent source code.
+Following PSR-2, one indentation level consists of four spaces.

 There must be no white spaces in the end of a line.
 This can be done manually or using a text editor that takes care of this.